mesosphere/dcos-docs-site/pages/1.12/release-notes/1.12.1/index.md

     # user_agent = "telegraf"
     ```

-- DCOS-42214 - You can customize telegraf metrics by adding or modifying configuration files in the the `/var/lib/dcos/telegraf/telegraf.d/` directory.
+- DCOS-42214 - You can customize telegraf metrics by adding or modifying configuration files in the `/var/lib/dcos/telegraf/telegraf.d/` directory.
 The files in this directory are automatically loaded by Telegraf input and output plugins when you start the Telegraf process.

 - DCOS-43591 - You can add labels to the metrics configuration file to define a "whitelist" for grouping metrics according to the metadata you specify.
 For example, by adding the `DCOS_SERVICE_NAME` label, you can group the metrics for a specific scheduler.